pbearne/performance/plugins/optimization-detective/readme.txt

 Filters the minimum allowed viewport aspect ratio for URL Metrics.

 The 0.4 value is intended to accommodate the phone with the greatest known aspect ratio at 21:9 when rotated 90 degrees to 9:21 (0.429).
-During development you may want to set this to 0 to account Dev Tools likely being open and docked to the right:
+During development when you have the DevTools console open on the right, the viewport aspect ratio will be smaller than normal.
+In this case, you may want to set this to 0:

 `
 <?php